ande8126/nab/README.md

 ## Tech

- React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).
+ React, Redux, Express, Passport, and PostgreSQL, MaterialUI (a full list of dependencies can be found in `package.json`).

-# See it
+## See it

 Early concept deployed on Heroku: [https://floating-fjord-59845.herokuapp.com/#/home](Nab)